erezsh/runtype/docs/dispatch.md

 ## Performance

-Multiple-dispatch caches call-signatures by default (disable at your own risk!), and should add a minimal overhead after the initial resolution.
-Dispatch is only 5 to 8 times slower than adding two numbers (see: [examples/benchmark\_dispatch]), which is negligable.
+Multiple-dispatch caches call-signatures by default (disable at your own risk!), and should add a minimal runtime overhead after the initial resolution.
+A single dispatch of two arguments is only 5 to 8 times slower than adding two numbers (see: [examples/benchmark\_dispatch](https://github.com/erezsh/runtype/blob/master/examples/benchmark_dispatch.py)), which is negligable for most use-cases.

 ## Limitations